The mysteries of the East

 Passports and visas

 British citizens require machine-readable passports when travelling overseas.
 Your passport must contain two blank pages and be valid for six months beyond the entry date to China.
-A visa is required for entry to Vietnam and China.
+A visa is also required for entry to China.
 Full details of how and when to apply will be sent out about eight weeks before departure.
-For British Citizens, current visa charges are, per person, £151 to enter China and £54 for Vietnam.
+The current visa charge is £151 for British Citizens.

 You are permitted to take one suitcase per person on the aircraft, which should not exceed 23kgs.